Navigation

 With her interview with talk-show host McGraw, Jurinsky will get another chance to push her version of what's happening in Aurora.

 Jurinsky has had plenty happen to her in Aurora.
 After she called then-Aurora Police Chief Vanessa Wilson "trash" on a radio show in 2022, Wilson's girlfriend at the time, Robin Niceta, retaliated by falsely reporting Jurinsky for child abuse.
 Jurinsky was cleared and Niceta, who was a social worker for Arapahoe County, is now serving a four-year prison sentence.
-Meanwhile, Jurinsky was the reported victim of a domestic-violence incident in April and is still dealing with that case, with trial dates on September 25 and 26.
+Meanwhile, Jurinsky was the reported victim of a domestic-violence incident in April; that case was settled with a plea deal.

 Jurinsky was elected to her seat on Aurora City Council in 2021.
 She advocates a tough-on-crime approach, passed a law to put shoplifters in jail, and supported a resolution to keep Aurora's pocketbook closed to migrant support.
 She doesn't shy away from criticizing the mayor, other councilmembers or the "entire staff" of the City of Aurora, as she did when she was only a few months into office.
 She's still the owner of JJ's Place, a restaurant at 2340 South Chambers Road in Aurora, which she has been running since before being elected.